mrlacey/Rapid-XAML-Toolkit/docs/getting-started.md

 # Getting Started

-Whether you just want to use the extension or help make it even better--this is the place to start.
+Whether you want to use the extension or help make it even better--this is the place to start.

 ## Using the extension

 Before you can do anything, you need to install the extension.
 While it's being installed you might learn how to configure it to meet your needs.
-Or just try it out and then adjust the configuration to your preferred way of working.
+Or try the defaults and then adjust the configuration to your preferred way of working.

 ### Installing the extension